XRTK/com.xrtk.core/articles/00-GettingStarted.md

 The Mixed Reality Toolkit has been designed so that there is a base scene with all of the required GameObjects.
 This base scene provides support for the core configuration and runtime.

-> **Note:** As more scenes are required in your project you'll need to [addatively load](https://docs.unity3d.com/ScriptReference/SceneManagement.LoadSceneMode.Additive.html) and unload each individually at runtime while keeping the configured base scene loaded at all times.
+> **Note:** As more scenes are required in your project you'll need to [additively load](https://docs.unity3d.com/ScriptReference/SceneManagement.LoadSceneMode.Additive.html) and unload each individually at runtime while keeping the configured base scene loaded at all times.

 Configuring your scene is extremely simple by simply selecting the following from the Editor menu: